Updated: Apr 9

 Some parents may feel they’re “playing it safe” by avoiding the issue.
 In reality, it is almost impossible to “not communicate”.
 By omitting this topic, they’re communicating that it’s taboo, inappropriate, or at the very least, uncomfortable.
 Some of my more cloistered clients were horrified when they learned about physical intimacy because they assumed this was not “Jewish” behavior.
 This isn’t always a conscious choice, of course, but the repercussions come anyway.
 The more accurate information kids have about their bodies, about boundaries, about privacy vs. shame, about pleasure and the future, the less confusion, and the more healthy their development.

-The question of whether to use anatomically correct language or euphemism (such as “birds and bees”) is subjective.
+The question of whether to use anatomically correct language or euphemism (such as “birds and bees” mentioned facetiously in the title of this post) is subjective.
 Some feel that euphemism conveys a message of shame, while culturally and religiously, others believe that it shows reverence and sensitivity.
-I believe either way can work, as long as the children have a clear, working vocabulary.
-Contrary to what many parents believe, healthy children can be sexual creatures, who touch themselves, fantasize, and feel pleasure.
-Acknowledging and validating this can be a huge load off their shoulders, even while conveying values and boundaries around these behaviors.
+I prefer direct, clear terminology, but believe some euphemistic language can work, as long as the children have a clear, working vocabulary.
+Contrary to what many parents believe, healthy children can be sexual creatures, who touch themselves, fantasize, desire, and feel pleasure.
+Acknowledging, validating and containing this can be a huge load off their shoulders, and offer values and boundaries around these behaviors.

 By overcoming our reluctance and discomfort, and confronting these topics with confidence, honesty, receptiveness, and love, we equip our children with one of the greatest gifts for their future happiness.